Mini Mission Monday ~ Containers

 Good luck with your decision-making!

-The Other Christine says
+63. The Other Christine Said,

 This list inspired me to declutter my purse.
 I use it once every few years and I wasn’t really questioning it, but once I saw it on the list I wondered why I have one at all.
 Now it’s in the outbox.